yamchabot/semfora-engine/docs/semfora-agent-architecture.md

 - External agent support (Claude Code, Cursor, Codex using our MCP)
 - Cloud service (Phase 7.0)
 - Editor extensions (VS Code, Neovim)

 ---

+## Semfora Engine Binaries Overview

+The Semfora Engine provides two binaries built from the `semfora-engine` (Rust) project:

+### 1. `semfora-mcp`

+A command-line tool for developers that can:
+- Analyze individual files
+- Analyze directories recursively
+- Analyze git diffs
+- Print or benchmark TOON-encoded output
+- Generate sharded caches
+- Inspect or prune caches

+This binary is designed for local developer workflows and debugging.
+It is **not** used by any ADK or CLI agent.

+### 2. `semfora-mcp-server`

+A headless binary that exposes the full MCP toolset over the MCP protocol.
+This server is used by:

+- External agents (Claude Code, Cursor, OpenAI Codex)
+- Our internal ADK orchestrator (`semfora-adk`)
+- The terminal editor (`semfora-cli`)
+- The CI tool (`semfora-ci`)

+All agent-controlled semantic operations go through the server, never through the CLI flags.

+### Why Two Binaries?

+The CLI version supports human-facing operations (file scanning, benchmarking, etc.).
+The server version supports agent-facing operations (structured semantic tool calls).

+---